England. Change location

 Entry requirements

 This is a key introductory OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning.
-No prior knowledge of languages is required to study this module.
+No prior knowledge is required to study this module.

 If you have any doubt about the suitability of the module, please speak to an adviser.